Hideway Laos

 Chateau Orientale

-Ghost Valley
+Sacred Valley

-The rock formations of today’s “Ghost Valley” are essentially remnants of these mountains, partly formerly flooded.
+The rock formations of today’s “Sacred Valley” are essentially remnants of these mountains, partly formerly flooded.
 Rainwater flowed into crevices in the limestone formed by tectonic activity.
 This steady erosion continued to widen the cracks, eventually creating the formations we see today.
 This period is notable for the advance of the sea.

 At that time, the earth was much warmer and wetter than it is today, and carbonate sediments migrated to the oceans due to large swamps.
 This led to the gradual hardening and thickening of the limestone over many millions of years.
-This limestone reached a thickness of 1,200 meters and these are the imposing karsts that we see here today.
+This limestone reached a thickness of 1,200 meters, and these are the imposing karsts that we see here today.

 (Stalactites form when calcium carbonate water drips from the ceiling of a limestone cave.
 Over thousands of years, these calcium bicarbonate deposits build up into perfect pairs of stalactites and stalagmites.)